 Roses are beloved around the world.
 Beautiful, uniquely fragrant, and full of symbolism, they’re the subjects of poetry and featured in books and movies.
 Prized by gardeners and cherished as gifts, roses have a starring role in romantic history.
 They’re a mainstay for Valentine’s Day and anniversaries.
 But around the world, rose-giving traditions can vary.
 Their reputation for romance is well-known and widely shared, but different cultures tell their own stories of what it means to give roses.

-Of course, we at The Bouqs Co. believe there are as many occasions to give roses as there are rose colors – but let’s take a look at some of the ways the classic bouquet of roses pops up in other cultures!
+Of course, we at The Bouqs Co. believe there are as many occasions to send roses as there are rose colors – but let’s explore some of the ways that roses speak in other cultures!